dadam1026/Carbon-Farming-1/README.md

 * Upload kaggle.json to the notebook when prompted.

+<br>**Deep Learning Approach 1 ResNet-50**:

+1) Run the program:

+        $ python run scripts/main.py

 Project Structure
 -----------------
+<br>**Deep Learning Approach 1 ResNet-18**:
 * Our training dataset is large, >40,000 images.
-Therefore, in lieu of downloading the entire dataset on to GitHub/project direcotry , we decided to download them at runtime to Colab.
+Therefore, in lieu of downloading the entire dataset on to GitHub/project directory , we decided to download them at runtime to Colab.
 * Therefore all of our setup occurs in the main.ipynb notebook, instead of a setup python script.

 Data Sourcing & Processing